mongodb/terraform-provider-mongodbatlas/website/docs/r/backup_compliance_policy.html.markdown

 * `retention_unit` - Scope of the backup policy item: `days`, `weeks`, or `months`.
 * `retention_value` - Value to associate with `retention_unit`.
 Monthly policy must have retention days of at least 31 days or 5 weeks or 1 month.
 Note that for less frequent policy items, Atlas requires that you specify a retention period greater than or equal to the retention period specified for more frequent policy items.
 For example: If the weekly policy item specifies a retention of two weeks, the montly retention policy must specify two weeks or greater.

+### Policy Item Yearly
+* `id` - Unique identifier of the backup policy item.
+* `frequency_type` - Frequency associated with the backup policy item.
+For yearly policies, the frequency type is defined as `yearly`.
+Note that this is a read-only value and not required in plan files - its value is implied from the policy resource type.
+* `frequency_interval` - Desired frequency of the new backup policy item specified by `frequency_type` (yearly in this case).
+The supported values for yearly policies are
+  * `1` through `12` the first day of the month where the number represents the month, i.e. `1` is January and `12` is December.
+* `retention_unit` - Scope of the backup policy item: `days`, `weeks`, `months`, or `years`.
+* `retention_value` - Value to associate with `retention_unit`.
+Yearly policy must have retention of at least 1 year.

 ## Import

 Backup Compliance Policy entries can be imported using project project_id  in the format `project_id`, e.g.